gitcompanion/gitcompanion.github.io/_posts/2015-3-8-Git-rebase.md

 Now the branch should be 1 commit ahead of the `upstream/master` branch.

-Another form of manipulating the branch's history would be `git rebase` where the developer is able to pick, squash or omit all the commits that are not included in the base branch; For example
+Another form of manipulating the branch's history would be `git rebase` where the developer is able to pick, squash or omit all the commits that are not included when comparing the current with the base branch; For example

 ```bash
 $ git rebase -i upstream/master